distriqt/ANE-Core/README.md

 # Core

-This extension doesn't provide any functionality in itself but supports some of our other extensions.
+This extension doesn't provide any functionality in itself but supports many of distriqt's extensions.
-It's a centralised location for some common actions that can cause issues if they are implemented in each individual extension.
+It is a centralised location for some common actions that can cause issues if they are implemented in each individual extension.

 There are two main purposes of this ANE:
 - Manage global notifications required by multiple ANEs
-- Centralise libraries to avoid conflicts
+- Centralise libraries to avoid conflicts and duplication

 Where directed, include this ANE and call the following along with the other ANE initialisations.